OSIPI/TF6.2_DCE-DSC-MRI_Challenges/README.md

 ## Repository Overview
 This data and code collection includes:
-- The Digital Reference Object parameter maps used the simulate the synthetic patient data
+- The Digital Reference Object parameter maps used the simulate the synthetic patient data:
-    * NIfTI files of the Ktrans maps: DROKtransNifti
+    * NIfTI files
-    * Compressed numpy array files: pythonArraysDRO
+    * Compressed numpy array files
 - Challenge DICOM data:
-    * Synthetic patient data provided for the challenge: SyntheticDicom
+    * [Synthetic patient data](SyntheticData/SyntheticDicom) provided for the challenge.
-- Scoring script used for the challenge:
+- [Scoring script](Scoring/challengeScoring.py). used for the challenge:
-    * challengeScoring.py: Just scores caluclated with plotting options.
+    * This calculates scores with plotting options.
-- Nifti mask files to extract tumor regions-of-interest defined for the challenge: Masks
+- [Nifti mask files](Scoring/Masks) to extract tumor regions-of-interest defined for the challenge

-## Parameter Maps
+### Parameter Maps

 All the parameter maps used in this repository can be found in the syntehtic data part of the repository [here](SyntheticData).
 The are serveral data types available: [NIfII](SyntheticData/NIfTI) or [numpy array files](SyntheticData/pythonArraysDRO).
 These maps include: